 Many Caulfield School of Dance students have gone on to dance, act, and sing professionally: on Broadway (Alex Wong in the Tony Award winning production of “Newsies”), in dance companies including the San Francisco Ballet Company (Benjamin Freemantle, San Fransisco Ballet Company Principal Dancer) Ballet BC (Nicole Ward), Josh Beamish’s MOVE: the company (Heather Dotto, Crystal Wills, Hailley Caulfield Postle, Paula Giroday), Kidd Pivot, , American Ballet Theatre, Miami City Ballet, Ballet Jorgen Canada, Alberta Ballet, Ballet Theatre UK, etc; for the world’s top cruise lines including Disney (Elle Cunnings and Maddie Livland a.k.a.
-Madison Simms); in commercials and television productions including So You Think You Can Dance, music videos, feature films, for the world’s top cruise line, Cirque du Soleil, and with Ottawa choreographer Anik Bouvret, Vancouver choreographers Holly Bright (Crimson Coast Dance), Joe Laughlin (Joe Inc.), and others; for the BC Lions Cheerleaders, as well as with Cori Caulfield’s professional dance and theatre company, Coriograph Theatre.
+Madison Simms); in commercials and television productions including So You Think You Can Dance, music videos, feature films (including Alex Wong in “The Greatest Showman”), Kidd Pivot, Cirque du Soleil, and with Ottawa choreographer Anik Bouvret, Vancouver choreographers Holly Bright (Crimson Coast Dance), Joe Laughlin (Joe Inc.), and others; for the BC Lions Cheerleaders, as well as with Cori Caulfield’s professional dance and theatre company, Coriograph Theatre.
 Many also have teaching careers.

 We are equally proud of our students who are now pursuing careers with joy and confidence in television production, international modelling, education, computer engineering and management, neural science, medicine, criminology, mathematics, technical theatre, and dance anthropology.